SreenadhSingamaneni/RoboFleet-Distributed-Telemetry-Fleet-Management-Platform/README.md

 A production-oriented, event-driven platform that simulates **1,000 autonomous hospital robots**, ingests their telemetry through Kafka, stores durable history in PostgreSQL, maintains live state in Redis, evaluates operational alerts, and streams updates to a React command center over WebSockets.

-This repository is designed as a portfolio system for backend, platform, and distributed-systems interviews.
-It favors explicit failure semantics, measurable behavior, clean architecture, and deployability over toy-code shortcuts.
+This repository demonstrates production-oriented backend and distributed-systems design with explicit failure semantics, measurable behavior, clean architecture, and deployability.
 ## What the system demonstrates

 - Java 21 and Spring Boot 3 backend with clean architecture boundaries